 Anyway, wow, who wants to bet how many times lil’ Ross got left with Father McBonerforboys?
 Because he sure wants to find someone other than, say, the evil motherfucking priests to blame.

 Liberal Catholics, echoed by the secular press, insist that the whole problem can be traced to clerical celibacy.
-Conservatives blame the moral relativism that swept the church in the upheavals of the 1970s, when the worst abuses and cover-ups took place.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Conservatives blame the moral relativism that swept the church in the upheavals of the 1970s, when the worst abuses and cover-ups took place.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 In reality, the scandal implicates left and right alike.
 The permissive sexual culture that prevailed everywhere, seminaries included, during the silly season of the ’70s deserves a share of the blame, as does that era’s overemphasis on therapy.
 (Again and again, bishops relied on psychiatrists rather than common sense in deciding how to handle abusive clerics.)